Welcome to the Drama Department at Churchdown School Academy

 * YOU WOULD LOVE TO GO TO THE THEATRE

-Extra rewards are given to GCSE pupils (GCSE Drama Stars) who have been working exceptionally hard at any given time.
+Extra rewards are given to GCSE students (GCSE Drama Stars) who have been working exceptionally hard at any given time.

-Awards and Drama Colours (ties) are given out to named pupils on Achievements Evening.
+Awards and Drama Colours are given out to named pupils on Achievements Evening.

-Churchdown School Drama Department is proud to work alongside the Music Department to organise the annual whole school production which involves pupils from Yr 7 to 13.
-Every pupil who auditions gets a role and, due to the high numbers who audition, we have regularly had to have two casts.
-An average of 60 pupils are involved on stage while off stage we have many pupils involved in lighting, set design, costume, make up backstage, front of house and refreshments.
+Churchdown School Drama Department is proud to work alongside the Music Department to organise the annual whole school production which involves students from Yr 7 to 13.
+Every student who auditions gets a role and, due to the high numbers who audition, we have regularly had to have two casts.
+An average of 60 students are involved on stage while off stage we have many students involved in lighting, set design, costume, make up backstage, front of house and refreshments.
 A dress rehearsal is performed in front of local Primary Schools.
 Rehearsals take place most lunch times and after school on Tuesday, Wednesday and Thursday in the Drama Studio.
 The final performances take place in the Hall in front of approximately 200 people per night.
+The 2018 production is ‘Peter Pan.’

 Past Productions include: